 I’ve been an angler for as long as I can remember.
-The best tip I can give any beginner is to invest in one of the best wading boots out there when you plan on fly fishing.
-These boots are an angler’s best friend because of the traction they provide.
+The best tip I can give any fly fisher is to invest in one of the best wading boots out there when you plan on fly fishing or saltwater fishing.
+Wading boots are an angler’s best friend because of the traction they provide.
 They come in a variety of materials and specifications to suit different needs.

 So which one will you buy?
 Tricky question, huh?